Veteran Designation on Driver’s License

 In the past, veterans had limited options to prove they were in the military.
 Some were able to get a military retiree card or a Veterans Health Identification Card from the VA, but most opted to carry their DD214.

-Unfortunately, this caused some issues for the carrier, the most important being that the DD214 has their Social Security number on it, so it put them at risk of identity theft.
+Unfortunately, this caused some issues for the carrier.
+The most important was that the DD214 has their social security on it, so it put them at risk of identity theft.
 It also wasn’t a photo ID, so it doesn’t work for everything.

 Therefore, state governments began offering a veteran designation on driver’s licenses to make it easier for veterans to prove they served in the military.